shiboka/minerva_xml_tool/README.md

 # Minerva XML Tool
 Tool for editing Tera xml files.
 Currently supports editing skills, npc data, and base stats.
-There are example configs in the conf folder.
+There are pre-generated/example configs in the conf folder.

 ### Skills